 Senate Bill 524 proposes to raise the legal age for the sale, purchase, and possession of cigarettes, nicotine products, and electronic vaping devices from 18 to 21 years old.
-The bill amends various sections of current law to reflect this change, including the definitions of electronic vaping devices and the responsibilities of retailers and vending machine operators.
-It also repeals the existing forfeiture penalty for selling to individuals under 18 and removes the exemption from liability for vending machine operators who unknowingly sell to minors.
+The bill also amends the definition of electronic vaping devices to clarify that it excludes drugs, devices, or combination products authorized by the U.S. Food and Drug Administration for the treatment of nicotine addiction or tobacco cessation.
+Additionally, the bill repeals the existing forfeiture penalty for retailers who sell these products to individuals under 21 and removes the exemption from liability for vending machine operators who unknowingly sell to minors.

 Statutes affected: Bill Text: 134.65(1a)(b), 134.65, 134.66(title), 134.66, 134.66(1)(g), 134.66(2m)(a), 134.66(4)(b), 139.30(10), 139.30, 139.345(3)(a)(intro.), 139.345, 139.345(3)(b)2, 139.345(7)(a)